manvinderjit/2023-TOP-Project-Inventory-Application/README.md

 To view `Products` belonging to a specific category, select the category from the dropdown list and click on the `Get Products` button.
 It will show products only from the specified category.

-#### Adding a New Product
+#### Creating a New Product
+1. Click on the `Products` link from the navigation menu to go to the `Manage Products` page.
-1. To add a new product, click on the `Add a New Product` button.
+2. To add a new product, click on the `Add a New Product` button.
 It will lead you to the `Create Product` page.
-2. Enter all product details, select a category, and upload an image.
+3. Enter all product details, select a category, and upload an image.
-3. Click on the `Add Product` button.
+4. Click on the `Add Product` button.
 A success message will show if the product is created successfully.
-4. Click on the `Back to All Products` link on the bottom to return to the `Products` page.
+5. Click on the `Back to All Products` link on the bottom to return to the `Products` page.
 The newly created product should be in the list.
-5. This new product will also be added available on the [Shopping Cart App](https://2023-top-project-shopping-cart.pages.dev/).
+6. This new product will also be added available on the [Shopping Cart App](https://2023-top-project-shopping-cart.pages.dev/).
 Click the link and visit the home page to confirm the same.

-#### In addition to adding a product, the following product CRUD operations can be performed:
-- `Viewing` a product's details on the `~/products/:productID` route.
-- `Editing` a product's details on the `~/products/:productID/edit` route.
-- `Changing` a product's image on the `~/products/:productID/edit/image` route.
-- `Deleting` a product's image on the `~/products/:productID/delete` route.
+#### Reading (Viewing) a Product's Details
+1. Click on the `Products` link from the navigation menu to go to the `Manage Products` page.
+2. Click on the respective `View` button for the product whose details you want to view.
+3. The `Product Details` page for the product will open.

+#### Updating (Editing) a Product
+1. Click on the `Products` link from the navigation menu to go to the `Manage Products` page.
+2. Click on the respective `Edit` button for the product whose details you want to edit.
+3. The `Edit Product` page will open for the respective product listing all the product details.
+4. Change the product information as required.
+5. Click on the `Update Product` button to update the product details.

+#### Updating a Product'S Image
+1. Click on the `Products` link from the navigation menu to go to the `Manage Products` page.
+2. Click on the respective `Edit` button for the product whose image you want to edit.
+3. Click on the `Change Image <Product Name>` button on the `Edit Product` page.
+4. On the `Product Edit Image` page, upload the new file and click on the `Update Product Image`.
+5. The image will be updated.

+#### Deleteing a Product
+1. Click on the `Products` link from the navigation menu to go to the `Manage Products` page.
+2. Click on the respective `Delete` button for the product which to be deleted.
+3. It will direct you to the `Delete Product` page.
+4. To confirm product deletion, click on the `Delete <Product Name>` button.
+5. Upon successful product deletion, it will redirect to the `Manage Products` page.

 ### 5.2.e.
 User Actions: CRUD Operations - Promos <hr/>
 This `Inventory App` allows `Employees` to manage the `Promos` visible in the carousel of the `Shopping App`.
 The following CRUD operations can be perfomed for the `Promos`.